hipstersmoothie/kikbak.tv-v2/README.md

 meteor
 ```

-Navigate to http://localhost:3000/videosList to see the first 20 videos.
+Navigate to http://localhost:4000/videosList to see the first 20 videos.
-GET http://localhost:3000/videos for full list
+GET http://localhost:4000/videos for full list

+Go to  http://localhost:3000/ to see UI.